ElfIncredible/MNIST-Digit-Classification-with-Deep-Learning-Neural-Network-/README.md

 - Define a neural network architecture.
 - Compile it with an optimizer and loss function.
 - Train it on the MNIST dataset for 10 epochs.

+### Accuracy on test data
+- Evaluate the model on test data.
+- Inspect and displays specific images and their predictions.
+- Convert the model's probability outputs into class labels.

+### Confusion Matrix